LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-03.md

 # Quiz 3: How to prevent the spread of COVID-19

-Please choose the one, most correct answer to each question or statement.
+Please choose the *one*, most correct answer to each question or statement.

 1. What can the public do to prevent the spread of COVID-19?
     + Stay at home